 Determine How Many Colonies And Order The Bees

 The most important part of beekeeping is the bees!
+It is recommended to start with a minimum of two colonies.
+Having two hives provides a helpful comparison and gives you access to resources should one colony be stronger than the other.
 Make sure that you pre-order your honey bees early!
 If you’re not sure what breed is the best fit for your apiary, read more about the common varieties of honey bees.

 Order Equipment Ahead Of Time